GermaniaKG/GoogleRecaptcha/README.md

 <?php
 use Germania\GoogleRecaptcha\GoogleRecaptchaServiceProvider;

-// Officially intended for test purposes; see FAQ
+// See FAQ for test keys
 $public_key = "lots_of_characters_here";
 $secret_key = "secret_bunch_of_characters_here";